tylermercer/personal-website/src/en/posts/software/free-lunches.md

 of why the differing parties behave as they do.
 From his book _Predictably
 Irrational_:

-> According to the assumptions of standard economics, all human decisions are rational and informed, motivated by an accurate concept of the worth of all goods and services and the amount of happiness (utility) all decisions are likely to produce.
+> According to the assumptions of standard economics, all human decisions are
+> rational and informed, motivated by an accurate concept of the worth of all
+> goods and services and the amount of happiness (utility) all decisions are
-> Under this set of assumptions, everyone in the marketplace is trying to maximize profit and striving to optimize his experiences.
-As a consequence, economic theory asserts that there are no free lunches—if there were any, someone would have already found them and extracted all their value.
+> likely to produce.
+Under this set of assumptions, everyone in the marketplace
+> is trying to maximize profit and striving to optimize his experiences.
+As a
+> consequence, economic theory asserts that there are no free lunches—if there
+> were any, someone would have already found them and extracted all their value.

+Sounds like Laurie's description of the web dev industry---a stable equilibrium driven by rational decisions.
+Note that in this context, the "utility" includes both UX and DX (developer experience), and stems from decisions made by developers, framework authors, firms, etc.

+Ariely continues:

+> Behavioral economists, on the other hand, believe that people are susceptible
+> to irrelevant influences from their immediate environment (which we call
+> context effects), irrelevant emotions, shortsightedness, and other forms of
+> irrationality....
 >
-> Behavioral economists, on the other hand, believe that people are susceptible to irrelevant influences from their immediate environment (which we call context effects), irrelevant emotions, shortsightedness, and other forms of irrationality (see any chapter in this book or any research paper in behavioral economics for more examples).
 > What good news can accompany this realization?
-The good news is that these mistakes also provide opportunities for improvement.
-If we all make systematic mistakes in our decisions, then why not develop new strategies, tools, and methods to help us make better decisions and improve our overall well-being?
+The good news is that these
+> mistakes also provide opportunities for improvement.
+If we all make systematic
+> mistakes in our decisions, then why not develop new strategies, tools, and
+> methods to help us make better decisions and improve our overall well-being?
+>
-> That’s exactly the meaning of free lunches from the perspective of behavioral economics—the idea that there are tools, methods, and policies that can help all of us make better decisions and as a consequence achieve what we desire.
+> That’s exactly the meaning of free lunches from the perspective of behavioral
+> economics—the idea that there are tools, methods, and policies that can help
+> all of us make better decisions and as a consequence achieve what we desire.

-In this case, the free lunch is a situation in which both users and devs can have a better experience than they do in this "market for lemons."
-I think there are a few things we can do to step out of the mud together.
+The free lunches, in the web development sense, are situations in which both users and devs can have a better experience than they do in this "market for lemons," and the tools and practices that help us create those situations.

+I think there are a few things we can do to move towards those free lunches.

 As developers: